rcifw/rcifw.github.io/docs/getting-started/storage-systems.md

 include: true
 ---
 # Best Practices
-It is always best for users to use the "scratch" file system (currently, `/mnt/beegfs`) for production runs.
+It is always best for users to use the "scratch" file system (see `/scratch`) for production runs.
 See [NERSC Best Practices](https://docs.nersc.gov/jobs/best-practices/#do-not-run-production-jobs-in-global-homes) for a good overview of the reasons for this.

 # Background
 The RCIF comprises multiple storage systems.
 This is architected around the core concept of a